Prends ma vie

-"Prends ma vie" is a song by French singer Johnny Hallyday.
-In 1974 it was first released as a single and then on the studio album Je t'aime, je t'aime, je t'aime.
+"Prends ma vie" ("Take my life") is a song by French singer Johnny Hallyday.
+In March 1974 it was released as the lead single off of Hallyday's 1974 studio album Je t'aime, je t'aime, je t'aime.

 Composition and writing

 The song was written by Michel Mallory and Jean Renard.
 The recording was produced by Jean Renard.
+The single is backed by "Trop belle trop jolie" ("Too beautiful, too pretty").

 Commercial performance

 In France the single spent three weeks at no. 1 on the singles sales chart (in March–April 1974).